comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 This activity has four parts:
 1. One team member should download from the link above and put it in the 'Files' of your MS Teams channel.
-2. [5 mins] Each person should open this and take 5 minutes to read (and remind themselves) of the competency criteria that we use to assessment individuals in the course and the levels that we grade each at.
+2. [5 mins] Each person should open this and take 5 minutes to read (and remind themselves) of the competency criteria that we use to assess individuals in the course and the levels that we grade each at.
 Notice that the fifth columns is called 'Add criteria here' -- and all cells in the columns are empty.
 2. [20 mins] Break your team into two sub-teams:
    * Team A: Read the eight competency criteria for the 'Team' assessment (in the first table) and come up with 2-3 criteria for each competency that you think would demonstrate that the competency has been achieved.
 For example, under the 2nd competency on experiments, one criterion may be '*All hypotheses are testable, simple, clear, and ethical*'.
 Split up the competency so each team member does this for 2-3 competencies.
 Take it seriously but don't overthink it.
    * Team B: Read the six competency criteria for the 'Individuals' assessment (in the second table) and come up with 2-3 criteria for each competency that you think would demonstrate that the competency has been achieved.
 For example, under the final competency on professionalism, one criterion may be '*Shows up to meetings, studios, and 1-on-1s on time, and participates meaningfully*.'
 Split up the competency so each team member does this for 2-3 competencies.
 Take it seriously but don't overthink it.